edwin/spring-infinispan-rest-api/readme.md

 # Spring, Infinispan, and MySql Integration

-This is a simple implementation for Infinispan and MySql integration, where we are using MySql as persistent cache store.
-In this sample, Infinispan will load all data from MySql as initial cache, and able to write to database if there is some additional new data added.
+This is a simple implementation for Infinispan and Database (MySql and Oracle) integration, where we are using Database as persistent cache store.
+In this sample, Infinispan will load all data from Database as initial cache, and able to write to database if there is some additional new data added.

 ```
 https://infinispan.org/docs/stable/titles/configuring/configuring.html#configuring-sql-cache-stores-table_persistence